 - DataONE - a NSF-funded collaboration which provides a single portal for many Earth Observable data repositories.

 - ICPSR (Inter-university Consortium for Political and Social Research) - an international consortium which provides a data archive of social science research.
 It hosts 16 specialized collections of data in education, aging, criminal justice, substance abuse, terrorism, and more.

 - NADAC (National Archive of Data on Arts and Culture) - a repository hosted by ICPSR in partnership with the National Endowment for the Arts containing data supporting research on arts and culture.

 - Data.gov - the US Government's open data portal, which includes federal, state and local data plus tools and resources.

 Statistics are aggregated and analyzed data.
-Statistics of research data are generally reported in articles or books.
+Statistics derived from research data are generally reported in articles or books.
 Public and government data are converted into statistics by government and other statistical agencies.
 The Bureau of Labor Statistics links to several U.S. Federal, international, and other countries' statistical agencies.